View background for more details on the problem and approach to solution.

 Join by hosting your own #ScienceHack!

-The Violacein Factory Kit simplifies metabolic engineering through the use of standardized Synbiota RDP DNA parts that speed up the discovery process
+The Violacein Factory Kit simplifies metabolic engineering through the use of standardized Synbiota RDP parts that speed up the discovery process

 HOST A #SCIENCEHACK